-Don’t get me wrong.
-This is not a “docudrama” like Caesar Must Die (which is incredible and, by the way, playing at St. Anthony Main).
-Ozon’s movie is, on the other hand, a fiction about fictions, a story about stories, which also touches on the issues of family life, class, control and voyeurism.
-It’s playful in its telling, and the constant twists (re-writes on the film’s reality) lend the film something of a thriller quality.
+But don’t get me wrong.
+This is not a “docudrama” like Caesar Must Die (which is incredible and playing at St. Anthony Main).
+Ozon’s movie is, on the other hand, a story about stories, which also touches on the issues of family life, class, control and voyeurism.
+It’s playful in its telling, and the constant twists lend the film something of a thriller quality.
 It’s also kind of funny.

 And Claude’s next assignment (on adjectives) picks up where the first left off.
-Germain, unable to resist the writing, which has become spicier, gobbles it up and becomes something of a writing coach to the kid.
-He helps him shape his work — create drama, build tension, make characters believable, real, human.
-What the teacher doesn’t control is the story’s direction — that’s all under Claude’s command.
+Again, the teacher is unable to resist the writing, and gobbles it up.
+Soon, he becomes something of a writing coach to the kid, and helps him shape his work — create drama, build tension, make characters believable, real, human.
+What the teacher doesn’t control is the story’s direction.
+That’s under Claude’s command.